elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/008-uses-for-modules.md

 	from (irb):53
 ```

 There are a number of ways this problem can be avoided.
-Often times, it's possible to come up with alternative names that do not clash with core objects, and when that's the case, it's preferable.
-In this particular case, `String.new` can also be replaced with `""`, as nothing can change what objects are created via Ruby's string literal syntax.
-But there is also an approach that works independent of context, and that is to use explicit constant lookups from the global namespace.
-You can see an example of how explicit lookups look in the code below.
+Often times, it's
+possible to come up with alternative names that do not clash with core objects,
+and when that's the case, it's preferable.
+In this particular case, `String.new`
+can also be replaced with `""`, as nothing can change what objects are created
+via Ruby's string literal syntax.
+But there is also an approach that works
+independent of context, and that is to use explicit constant lookups from the
+global namespace.
+You can see an example of explicit lookups in the following
+code:

 ```ruby
 module FancyReporter